leonartambunan/j8583-iso-server/README.md

 ```

 ## Notes

+This non-blocking netty is really fast.
+Tested in Acer Nitro-5, this library can easily give 900TPS.
-Please be aware that j8583 doesn't support LLLLLLBIN at the time this library created
+But, please be aware that j8583 doesn't support LLLLLLBIN at the time of writing these codes.